apache/predictionio/docs/manual/cookbook/evaluation.md

 2. Testing set, the data used to evaluate the quality of prediction engines.
    The testing set also contains labelled data, but it is *not* send to prediction engines.
-Instead, they are used by the evalution metrics component to evaluate the quality of the prediction engine.
+Instead, they are used by the evaluator to evaluate the quality of the prediction engine.

 ### Sliding Window Evaluation